bigfancygarden/poweredbyage/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to the Big Fancy Garden
 ---

-This is a blank Quartz installation.
+This is my first attempt at setting up a Digital Garden.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.